 Employees and volunteers will ensure they continue to implement hygiene processes outlined in the Health, Hygiene and Safe Food Policy to ensure high standards of hygiene and infection control at all times.
 This includes ensuring they and where relevant children:

-- wash hands frequently with soap and water including before and after eating or handling food, going to the toilet, changing a nappy, handling play dough, using gloves, and after wiping or touching nose and cleaning up spills of body fluids
+- wash hands frequently with soap and water including before and after eating or handling food, going to the toilet, handling equipment, using gloves, and after wiping or touching nose and cleaning up spills of body fluids

 - cough and sneeze into their inner elbow, or use a tissue to cover their mouth and nose and placing tissues in the bin immediately after use

-If using alcohol-based hand sanitiser in place of soap it will contain 60-80% alcohol and antibacterial soap/gel will never be used.
-In addition, the GrowFit trainer will ensure daily cleaning is documented and completed regularly after each class, implement the precautions outlined in the ‘Information for Employers’ Sheet including:
+If using alcohol-based hand sanitiser in place of soap it will contain 60-80% alcohol.
+In addition, the GrowFit trainer will ensure daily cleaning is documented and completed regularly after each class:

-- wearing gloves and using alcohol-based hand sanitiser before and after wearing gloves
+- using alcohol based hand sanitiser before and after every session

 - wearing surgical masks if a person with the virus or in isolation has been in the area being cleaned.